jsanchez556/jsanchez556/README.md

 ## 🚀 About Me

-I'm a passionate backend software developer with experience in building scalable and efficient applications.
+I'm a passionate software developer with experience in building scalable and efficient applications.
 I love working with new technologies and am always eager to learn and grow.

 - 🌱 I’m currently deeply engaged in web3 and blockchain development
 - 👯 I’m looking to collaborate on open source projects